 An electric fence consists of one or more strands of bare steel wire charged to deliver a convincing (but short-lived) electric shock when touched.
 You can rig anything from a one-strand rabbit barrier around the carrot patch to a "Down Under" multistrand, high-tension fence that carries enough voltage to keep a whole county of winter-hungry deer from your young fruit orchard.
 I'll tell you how to design, install, and maintain the electric fencing that's best for your place . . . or your places.
 That's another advantage of electric fencing: Country people do move from time to time, and electric fence is the only form of barrier that is readily transportable.

-The heart of an electric fence is the charger, or fencer (See Figure 1 in the image gallery for the electric fence diagram)., which combines an electrical transformer with a timing mechanism to develop those short, sharp shocks.
+The heart of an electric fence is the charger, or fencer (Figure 1)., which combines an electrical transformer with a timing mechanism to develop those short, sharp shocks.
 The current can come from a 6- or 12-volt DC battery, a small photovoltaic system, or from (greatly modified) 110-volt AC household current.
 The most persuasive chargers are the low-impedance "Energizers" used to electrify sheep fence by the hundred-mile leg in the Australian outback.
 These turn 110-volt AC power into pulses of 3,000 volts at 30 amps-almost a hundred thousand watts of power and enough to turn a whole herd of sheep into shish kebab were each pulse not limited to a few ten-thousandths of a second.
 The typical domestic line-powered charger develops only about 4,000 volts at half an amp.
 This two thousand watts is also a potentially dangerous charge, but each pulse (they come on 50 to 60 times a minute) lasts less than a thousandth of a second.
 Battery — powered fencers have less oomph behind them, so they release longer pulses — lasting about a half-second each — at a fraction of an AC unit's voltage.

 The jolt from a typical fencer feels like you've been hit by a rapid-fire electric peashooter: brrrrrrrrrrrrrrrrrt.
 You feel it and pull back right quick, but there is no burn or lasting pain — just a strong and unpleasant memory.
 And since the current pulses for only a fraction of a second, there is little danger of getting "frozen" to the wire.
 I am told that a fencer shock can interfere with cardiac pacemakers and such; if she's so wired, forewarn Great aunt Emmie to unplug the fencer anytime she goes out to bust broncs in the back pasture.